Understanding How Criminal Defense and Immigration Law Intersect

 Our lawyer at Weldon Law Group, PLLC has over 12 years of experience assisting clients with both immigration and criminal defense.
 Attorney Ian Weldon is a bilingual trial attorney who is familiar with how immigration law and criminal matters intersect.
 Our team is prepared to assist noncitizens who have been charged with any type of criminal offense.
 No matter the severity or complexity of the situation, we can work to both vigorously defend you while protecting you from removal proceedings.
 Should you become targeted, we are familiar with how to pursue effective relief against deportation efforts and will do everything possible to keep you in the United States.

-Get the legal assistance you need with crimmigration matters by calling (904) 712-2556 or contacting us online.
+Get the legal assistance you need.
+Call (904) 712-2556 or contact us online to speak with a Jacksonville crimmigration lawyer.
 We offer free initial case evaluations.